mattpotma/OBUS-GHL/PREPROCESSING.md

 I'm giving you two models via teams, `ghlobus_ga_model_50.tflite` and `ghlobus_ga_model_opt_50.tflite`.
 Either one should work.
 The one with `opt` is smaller by about a factor of 4.
 Slightly less accurate, but will be faster on a lot of devices.
 We (Ella) need to do testing to see which is best.
 But even the big one is only 14 MB and pretty fast.

+# Fetal Presentation model

+The fetal presentation model has the exact same preprocessing as the gestational age model.
+It outputs a probability, where anything from 0.5 to 1 is cephalic, and 0 to 0.5 is non-cephalic.
+This binary result (cephalic vs non-cephalic) is the sole output of the model.